Reality check neutrino concept

-The Dutch Paradigm postulate that there are two types of entities released at the Big Bang, the photon, and the neutrino.
-All other fundamental particles are either these two particles but at different levels of frequency, or in the construct electron.
+The Dutch Paradigm postulates that only two types of entities are released at the Big Bang: the photon and the neutrino.
+All other fundamental particles are either these two particles but at different levels of frequency, or they are part of the construct of the electron.

-The neutrino is the second type of entity.
-It has similar electromagnetic manifestations as the photon, with an additional rotation of the electromagnetic manifestations.
+The neutrino is the second type of particle.
+It exhibits similar electromagnetic properties as the photon, along with an additional rotation of these properties.

 The comparison with the present state of knowledge of the neutrino is: